 The wendigo is a demonic spirit rooted in Algonquin-based Native American folklore.
-In some scary stories, this supernatural creature can curse and possess humans, causing them to suffer from cannibalistic urges that can never be sated.
+In some scary stories, this supernatural creature can curse and possess humans, causing them to suffer from cannibalistic urges and psychosis that can never be sated.
 It’s believed many different individuals can be infected by this single ancient evil, serving as multiple extensions of it.
 These tales are believed to be the world's first zombie stories.

 The myth originated as a way to prevent those facing starvation in times of famine from resorting to cannibalism for survival.
 The Wendigo mythology later morphed into a way to encourage moderation and cooperation within tribes.
 Anyone guilty of greed or jealousy, or anyone who had ever tasted human flesh, was considered tainted and prey for the beast.
 Tribes began to appoint Wendigo-slayers-for-hire, and those who were believed to be transforming into a Wendigo would be put to death.